yanglifan/modern-spring-demo/README.md

     }
 }
 ```

+This method will decide whether the current application is a web application or not.

 ## How Spring Boot to start a web container?
 Spring Boot use `AnnotationConfigEmbeddedWebApplicationContext` as the default web application context. `AnnotationConfigEmbeddedWebApplicationContext` will create an embedded web container.
 By default, it will use `TomcatEmbeddedServletContainerFactory` to create an embedded Tomcat instance.